In libel case, Depp says Heard hit him with 'haymaker' punch

 During five days in the witness box, Depp depicted a tumultuous relationship with Heard during a period when he was trying to kick drugs and alcohol, and sometimes lapsing.

 He called the relationship “a crime scene waiting to happen.”
-But he denied hitting Heard and accused her of compiling a dossier of fake claims against him as an “insurance policy.”
+But he denied Heard's claims that he slapped, hit, headbutted and threw things at her, and accused his ex-wife of compiling a dossier of fake claims against him as an “insurance policy.”

+Evidence in the trial has included video and audio recordings of Depp made by Heard.
+One photo discussed Monday shows Depp slumped and apparently unconscious with ice cream spilled over him.

+Depp said the picture was taken in 2014 aboard a flight to the Bahamas, where he was going to try to break an addiction to opiod painkillers.

 The Sun’s defence relies on a total of 14 allegations by Heard of Depp’s violence between 2013 and 2016, in settings including his private island in the Bahamas, a rented house in Australia and a private jet.

-Depp was followed into the witness box by his former personal assistant Stephen Deuters, who contradicted Heard’s account of an incident during a flight by private plane from Boston to Los Angeles in May 2014.
-Heard alleges the actor went into a rage, slapped her and kicked her in the back because he believed she was having an affair with actor James Franco.
+Depp was followed into the witness box by his former personal assistant, Stephen Deuters, who contradicted Heard’s account of an incident during a flight by private plane from Boston to Los Angeles in May 2014.
+Heard alleges the actor went into a rage, slapped her and kicked her in the back.

 Deuters, who is now the European head of Depp's production company, said Depp was quiet and “introverted” on the plane.
-He said the couple had “an argument of sorts,” but “it didn’t seem to be a screaming-obscenities slanging match.”

-In a written witness statement, Deuters said the actor “made a playful attempt to tap (Heard) on the bottom with his shoe” but didn't kick her.

-He also alleged that Heard “was the abuser in the relationship … She had subjected Mr. Depp to years of abuse.”
+He acknowledged sending Heard a text message after the flight saying Depp was “incredibly apologetic and knows that he has done wrong,” but denied that meant he agreed with her version of events.

+Deuters wrote in the text that “when I told him he kicked you, he cried.”

+He said he had used the word “kicked” because Heard had used it and he was trying to calm her down.
+He said Depp did not kick Heard.

+“I was seeking probably to deflate the situation. … It wasn’t my job to be a relationship counsellor,” he said.

+Speaking of the couple's relationship, Deuters said "I think they were two people that were in love with each other that shouldn’t have been together.”

-Depp has strongly denied all of Heard's allegations, including a claim that he subjected her to a “three-day ordeal of assaults” in March 2015 in Australia, where Depp was appearing as Captain Jack Sparrow in the fifth “Pirates of the Caribbean” film.
+Depp has strongly denied all of Heard's allegations, including a claim that he subjected her to a “three-day ordeal of assaults” in March 2015 in Australia while he was filming a “Pirates of the Caribbean” movie.

 He agreed that the couple had an altercation, which ended up with their house being trashed and Depp’s fingertip being severed to the bone.